JayeshPadhiar/CowinVaccineScheduler/README.md

 # Regarding the Script

-- This script is developed for learning and exploring purpose only.
+- This script is developed for learning and exploring purpose only
-- Use This at your own risk.
+- Use this at your own risk
 - Please don't attempt to flood the Cowin APIs

 <br /><br />